SeijiDominic/sushi-place-api/README.md

 # sushi-place-api
 A simple sushi restaurant api that can keep track of restaruant table, its order information, and products on runtime.

+Things to do after cloning:
+  - Using psql: \ir &PROJECT_ROOT/src/db/schema.sql
+  - change username and password in &PROJECT_ROOT/src/db/index.ts

 Main Flow:
   - Occupy Table
   - Customer subscribes and adds customer info and order items in table order.